 9. All exhibitors must submit a display (both a tri-fold board and exhibit of work done), a written report*, and a journal*.

 10. Display titles and headings can be handwritten, stenciled, or typed.
 Labeling, captions, and explanations may be either typed or handwritten.

 11. Journals* must be handwritten.
 The Journal is a log or diary of a student's progress on their project that is kept up-to-date throughout the duration of the Project, and must not be written after the Project has been completed.
 Use a spiral-bound notebook or composition notebook.
 Binders with loose-leaf paper are not allowed.
 Feel free to include drawings/sketches of Project, personal thoughts or anecdotes, as well as all observations regarding the Project.
 Journals are an important part of scientific research!

 12. Reports* written by 7th grade and up must be typed.
-(All other grades may chose to either type or hand write their Report).
+(All other grades may choose to either type or handwrite their Report).
 Typed material should use fonts that are easily read.
-No clip art should be included within the body of the text.
+No clip art pictures should be included within the body of the text.
 The Report should be in APA format and must contain in this order:

 - Table of Contents

-- Introduction (including why Project was chosen, research, and hypothesis of what student hopes to learn)
+- Background Research (including why Project was chosen, research, and hypothesis of what student hopes to learn)